Yuval-Peled/Tequel/readme.md

 In its current design this library requires learning how to define a schema.
 However, the schema definition DSL is minimal and uses the same column names and types as the your DB's DDL.

 ## Future prioritization
-This library will prioritize main use cases of the SQL syntax.
-This means a breadth-first implementation of the SQL specification.
+This library will prioritize main use cases of the SQL syntax before complete implementation of each feature.
+This roughly means a breadth-first implementation of the SQL specification.
 As an example, both "INSERT" and "SELECT" will be partially implemented before all of the specification for an "INSERT" statement.

 ## Caveats
 - This library requires Typescript 4.1 as it heavily relies on [template literal types](https://devblogs.microsoft.com/typescript/announcing-typescript-4-1/#template-literal-types).